School Advisory Council

 II.
 Council Members

-The council will consist of five (5) teachers, five (5) parents, one (1) educational support employee, at least two (2) students and one (1) alternate, three (3) business/community representatives, one (1) United Teachers of Dade (UTD) designated steward for Coral Reef Senior High School, and the Principal (or his/her designated representative).
-This is a total of eighteen (18) members.
+The council will consist of five (5) teachers, four (4) parents, one (1) educational support employee, at least three (3) students and, two (2) business/community representatives, one (1) United Teachers of Dade (UTD) designated steward for Coral Reef Senior High School, and the Principal (or his/her designated representative).
+This is a total of seventeen (17) members.
 With the exceptions of the Principal, the business/community representatives, and the UTD designated steward, all council members shall be elected by their respective constituent groups by popular vote.
 Council members will be representative of the ethnic, racial, linguistic, and economic community served.
 By popular vote from each of the above-mentioned constituent groups, the next in line for a council seat will be designated as an alternate council member.
+Non-voting alternate council members are as follows: one (1) alternate principal, one (1) teacher, one (1) parent, one (1) educational support employee, and one (1) student.
 Alternate council members are encouraged to participate in council meetings and activities.
 At least one (1) member (administrative, teacher, parent, or community member) shall be a representative of the Exceptional Student Education program at Coral Reef High School.

 All teachers, student service personnel, and the media specialists employed by Coral Reef Senior High School are eligible to be elected as teacher representative on the council.
 All other persons employed by Coral Reef Senior High School, including paraprofessionals, and those whose duties require twenty (20) or more hours in each normal working week, are eligible to be elected as the educational support employee.
 All parents or guardians responsible for a student enrolled in Coral Reef Senior High School are eligible to be elected as parent representatives, with the exception of those parents who are employed at Coral Reef Senior High School.
 Enrollment in Coral Reef Senior High School shall be defined as all students currently attending Coral Reef and those incoming students who have been accepted by Coral Reef for the following school year and who have completed registration/course selection by May 1st.